 The Florida Fish & Wildlife Conservation Commission (FWC) reported that between 2001 and 2012, there were six deaths, 18 injuries and 19 accidents stemming from parasailing along Florida’s coast.Florida’s Parasailing Law

-For years, state legislators tried in vain to regulate parasailing.
+For years, as our Fort Lauderdale parasailing injury attorneys recall, state legislators tried in vain to regulate parasailing.
 Measures were introduced in 2007, 2010 and 2012.
 It wasn’t until two 17-year-old girls were seriously injured after their parasail cord snapped and they flew into a nearby condominium that a law was finally passed that went into effect in 2013.

 Now, F.S.
 327.02, also known as the “White-Miskell Act,” this ground-breaking measure, effective Oct.
 1, 2014, requires: